tasmota/docs/docs/Displays.md

 :H,ILI9341,240,320,16,SPI,1,-1,14,13,5,4,15,*,40
 ```

-:S
+`:S`
 splash setup, also defines initial colors.

 1. Font number
 2. Font size
 3. FG color (as index color)
 4. BG color (as index color)
 5. x position of text
 6. y position of text

-example:
+!!! example "Example"

 ```haskell
 :S,2,1,1,0,40,20
 ```
-:I
+`:I`
-initial register setup for the display controler. (`IC` marks that the controller is using command mode even with command parameters)
+Initial register setup for the display controler. (`IC` marks that the controller is using command mode even with command parameters)
-all values are in hex.
+All values are in hex.
 On SPI the first value is the command, then the number of arguments and the the arguments itself.
-Bi7 7 on the number of arguments set indicate a wait of 150 ms. On I2C all hex values are sent to i2c
+`Bi7 7` on the number of arguments set indicate a wait of 150 ms. On I2C all hex values are sent to i2c

-example:
+!!! example "Example"

 ```haskell
 :I